-Have You Put Your House On The Market Lately?
+Have You Put Your House on the Market Lately?

 This article is about all the stress we went through trying to sell homes.
 Homes we loved and thought other people should love.
-They don't love your home only you do.
-You love the gardens you worked so hard on, they don't.
-You think you're decorating is great, they hate it.
+They don't love your home; only you do.
+You love the gardens you worked so hard on; they don't.
+You think you're decorating is great, but they hate it.

 Someone told us we had to bury St. Joseph upside down in the garden.
 He was supposed to help sell the house.
 I think he actually worked on the first house.
 It sold soon after we put him in the ground.

-House No: 1
+House Sale Number 1

-There are buyers who don’t like your decorating and for some odd reason they think they’re buying the decor too.
-I didn’t decorate for them and I removed everything I thought would be too personal.
+There are buyers who don’t like your decorating, and for some odd reason, they think they’re buying the decor too.
+I didn’t decorate for them, and I removed everything I thought would be too personal.
 My decorating is not staying with the house.

 There are realtors who call at the last minute to show our house or just pop in.
 I had to stop them.
 I just got to the point where I wouldn’t allow it.